Monster0506/meshexec-dev/design.md

 ## Overview

-MeshExec CLI is a decentralized command execution system built in Go that creates a self-healing Bluetooth LE mesh network for secure shell command execution across distributed devices.
-The system consists of a CLI frontend, mesh networking layer, agent daemon, and configuration management system that work together to provide reliable, secure, and targeted command execution without requiring centralized infrastructure.
+MeshExec CLI is a decentralized command execution system built in Go that discovers peers via mDNS/zeroconf and executes commands over TCP across devices on the same LAN.
+The system consists of a CLI frontend, discovery/transport layer (mDNS + TCP), agent daemon, and configuration management system that work together to provide reliable, secure, and targeted command execution without centralized infrastructure.

 ## Architecture